 Liz reached out and gave her a friendly pat on her hand.
 “You know, you’re new to what I like to call the madness.
 Just try to enjoy yourself and don’t get too far into it.”

-They were all fans of Legends of the Steam Cities, but that was just an extremely convenient coincidence Jon was happily exploiting.
+Both he and Liz were fans of Legends of the Steam Cities, but that was just an extremely convenient coincidence Jon was happily exploiting.
 Even Madeline’s presence, which might possibly help avert a disaster, was something Jon had planned on with the meticulousness of a supercriminal.
 In the two weeks since the reality warp was closed, Jon had kept in close contact with Amar, even though he was busy setting up a new life in Pittsburgh with the help of Josephine Manner’s agents and the local Paranormal and Superhuman Agency.
 So far neither of them had the guts to ask the other out, but Jon was eager to break the stalemate.
 However, as much as he wanted to, he could not do it without asking the only two people in the world who could ever get a say: his best friend and the one victim of Amar’s he knew well.

 Jon had rehearsed how he would break the ice that morning.
 “So, I think I might ask Amar out.
 Like, on a proper date.”
 That was not what he had rehearsed.